bertrandchenal/lakota/quickstart.md

 - Scaling

-# Baltic
+# Jensen

-Baltic is a versionned columnar storage.
+Jensen is a versionned columnar storage.

 ## Inspirations